katealtmanova/nfoldexperiment/jea/README.md

 Specifically, we observe that typically, the best augmenting step is found neither for the shortest nor the longest step length, which accounts for the curve first having a "dip" in the middle, when viewed in the context of one outer loop iteration.

 Some other spikes and fluctuations can be seen in Figures 8 and 9, which come from nondeterminism inherent in the algorithms and randomness in the data set.

+## Acknowledgements

+Many thanks to Julian Chun from the [RCR initiative of JEA](https://jea.acm.org/rcr_initiative.cfm), who helped verify the reproducibility of our results and provided valuable feedback.